 - We temporarily host children of at-risk families in approved volunteer homes.

-- Support the Host Family
+- Support the Host Home volunteers.

-- Monitor the safety and care of the child in placement
+- Monitor the safety and care of the child in placement.

-- Provide community resource referrals to the placement parent
+- Provide community resource referrals to the individuals and placing parent(s).

 OTHER WAYS TO HELP